The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh3.googleusercontent.com/aIJNQ9jIOLFWqFZ2NAimzyUQxbWGOzb9WP7FktkEAjshrLmrjIYJlM-MJnR3ppUiiMUl0tcN692AdZIKkEzw_ZHxSRoJWBLBmbkN3aDjrb9FSmAkmsg_cbnGTHdW8LjSaSkiHqIk)

-Swiftcast is shared across all casters in the game, and simply makes the next spell you cast have no cast time (instant).
-Typically, you want to save this for emergency scenarios, such as reviving a player using Raise or as a last resort for when you need an extra bit of healing with a Cure.
+Swiftcast is an ability shared across all casters in the game, and simply makes the next spell you cast have no cast time (instant).
+Typically, you want to save this for emergency scenarios, such as reviving a player using Raise or as a last resort for when you need an extra bit of healing with any GCD heal, but it can also be used on Stone/Glare or Holy for movement if you don't expect to need it for an emergency.

 **\[Lvl 24] Lucid Dreaming**

 ![](https://lh4.googleusercontent.com/DAZhQ_ZRxH8u3Ef_faA50TqOl-aSgehIz6RTKmYO1Nar1EA3pc7D_DXaMF05kGnfFXCP5uE7lLUiQTBHN0WiLnDB5VJSKBdn0FHPqU3m0KaYK1XlWGVUz7UEj2m-yshDFqJRENk8)

-Lucid Dreaming is another spell shared by all casters in game, and it restores your MP by a potency of 50 for 21 seconds each time it ticks.
+Lucid Dreaming is another ability shared by all casters in game, and it restores 500 MP every 3s for 21s, for 3500 total MP.

-Typically, you want to use this when your MP is at 8500 as to avoid bottoming out your MP, and leading to situations where you can’t heal because you’ve used up all your MP.
+Typically, you want to use this whenever your MP is at 8500 or less as to avoid bottoming out your MP, and leading to situations where you can’t heal or cast because you’ve used up all your MP.

 ## Conjurer Rotation and Leveling (1 to 30)